OFFIS-DAI/mango/guidelines.md

 We aim to reach a code coverage of > 90%.
 Currently we measure the **statement** coverage at the 'check' job of the CI/CD pipeline.

 ## Reviews
 Tests are great but do not lead to better readability and maintainability.
 One part that will is the review process.
-In mango we come to an undestanding that we want to review **every** change, which should be merged into the development branch.
+In mango we came to the undestanding that we want to review **every** change, which should be merged into the development branch.
 There are no exceptions to this.
-The idea is not only to check the code for error, bad smells and security flaws, its part of generating a common understanding of good coding.
+The idea is not only to check the code for errors, bad smells and security flaws, its part of generating a common understanding of good coding.

 ## Linting
 Another approach to improve the code quality is static code analysis, or better known as linting.
 Linting is an easy to setup possibility to make sure that a certain code standard is fullfiled.
 There are many useful rules, which can be checked automatically, so we have another line of defence and spare some time when reviewing.